FaisalAli91/FaisalAli91.github.io/index.md

 ![Total calls per day](Total calls per day edited.png)

-Calls to the Florida St. Petersburg Police Department rose significantly in 2023 and even surpassed pre-Covid highs, according to an analysis of call data released by the Florida police department.
+Calls to the Florida St. Petersburg Police Department rose significantly in 2023 and even surpassed pre-Covid highs, according to an analysis of call data released by the Florida police department's Computer-Aided Dispatch System.

 By graphing the total number of calls made each day to the St. Petersburg, and then plotting the two week averages overtop, we can see how calls to the department reach a peak of 743 per day in November, 2019, before dropping substantially in 2020 to a low of 485 calls per day in December, 2020.